danklotz/rrrCOS/README.md

 - [ ] Buttons for hydrological years and for zoom to all/year
 - [ ] More dynamic reading for files
-- [ ] Make it possibple to reload files from App
+- [ ] Make it possible to reload files from App
 - [ ] Introduce Waterbalance visualisation